yunuskorkmaz/docs.tr-tr/docs/framework/network-programming/making-asynchronous-requests.md

        Dim resp As HttpWebResponse = _
            CType(req.EndGetResponse(ar), HttpWebResponse)

-       ' Start reading data from the respons stream.
+       ' Start reading data from the response stream.
        Dim ResponseStream As Stream = resp.GetResponseStream()

        ' Store the reponse stream in RequestState to read